MaTReXe/Quiz_Silver_v1.3.6/README.md

 5. Click newly came "Load Unpacked" button and select the extracted folder.
 6. Open the CUOnline and continue solving you quiz.

-## How to update??

-Below are the steps you can follow to update the extension:

-1. Remove the extension from `chrome://extensions/` url
-2. Redownload the latest version from `https://github.com/itsumarfarooq/quizsliver`
-3. Install it by following the steps described above.

 ## How much data we have?
 The main thing that matters in not code but the MCQ's data the extension had.
 All the MCQs data is saved in a centralized database so if anyone ever had solved any MCQ at any time, you don't have to solve that again :).